Search This Blog

 Saturday, July 31, 2021

-Chapel Street Area Schools and Prospect House
+Chapel Street Area Schools

-The earliest known private School in Marlow was established circa 1757 by George Faux AKA Fox.
+The earliest known private School in Marlow was established circa 1757 by George Faux AKA Fox*.
 This was a boys' school and was known as Faux's Academy.
-It was located in what is now The Cedars on the corner of Glade Road and Chapel Street.
+It was located in where is now The Cedars near the corner of Glade Road and Chapel Street.
 He died in 1797 and left all he had, including 3 cottages in nearby Chapel Street to his wife Ann.
 It does not appear that he owned the school premises however.

 By 1818 the school was operated by a Mr and Mrs Henry Terry as Great Marlow Academy.
 Former pupil Charles West Cope in his memoirs recalled his time at the school then as one of absolute misery amid constant bullying by other boys.
-He had then been aged seven.
+He was then aged seven.
 He described how the usher (assistant teacher) at the school took the boys into the beech woods on their half day off but did nothing to stop the older children deliberately getting the younger ones lost and then leaving them alone, or killing squirrels with sling shots.
 During one bullying incident Charles suffered a broken elbow and dislocated shoulder.
 Whilst he was recovering he was thrown into a ditch of thistles and burnt (accidentally but negligently in that case) with a candle by other boys.

 With a serious burn and thistle injuries to deal with as well as his original injuries Charles weakened and developed a fever.
 A surgeon called for leeches for the poor child- and amputation tools in case he considered it best to remove the arm!